José Muñoz Cortés: Early life

 Muñoz was born in Chile into a pious Roman Catholic family of mainly Spanish descent, though he had an English grandmother.
 When Muñoz was 12, he became acquainted with local Archbishop Leontius (Filippovich), and under his influence Muñoz was baptized into the Russian Orthodox Church Outside Russia two years later, with his mother's consent.

-He lived and traveled between New York and Miami (Coconut Grove), where he studied art with a focus on iconography, preparing to become a painter for the Orthodox Church.
-After Greek monks reported visions of the Mother of God and entrusted him with the guardianship of the Icon, he began traveling worldwide with it, carrying it in a dark red velvet sash.
+He lived and travelled between New York and Miami (Coconut Grove), where he studied art with a focus on iconography, preparing to become a painter for the Orthodox Church.
+After Greek monks reported visions of the Mother of God and entrusted him with the guardianship of the Icon, he began travelling worldwide with it, carrying it in a dark red velvet sash.

 He was a vegetarian with a particular fondness for potatoes.
-During his travels, he stayed with families who supported his mission, including Kira Mikhailitchenko and her mother Irian, as well as her sister Natalia Kavalaushkas, who hosted him in New York and Miami.
+During his travels, he stayed with families who supported his mission, including Kira Mikhailitchenko and her mother, Irian, as well as her sister Natalia Kavalaushkas, who hosted him in New York and Miami.

 The Miami Herald published a feature about the Icon, which drew the attention of a mother whose son had broken his neck in a motorcycle accident.
 She contacted Kira, requesting that he bring the Icon to Mercy Hospital in Coconut Grove.
 When he visited the hospital and entered the intensive care unit, witnesses later recounted extraordinary events: premature infants began breathing without incubators, and the young man with the neck injury showed no signs of fracture.

 Mercy Hospital, staffed by nuns and priests serving as doctors and nurses, preserved cotton gauze used to wipe the myrrh oil that exuded from the Icon.
 This gauze was shared with other patients.
 Although Kira worried this might lead to hysteria or risk to the Icon, reports continued that the cotton retained traces of fragrant myrrh, said to exude the scent of roses even years later.
-Copy's of the Icon from Hawaii to San Francisco to New York and Miami produce the same oil, that comes out of the photos.
+Copies of the Icon from Hawaii to San Francisco to New York and Miami produce the same oil that comes out of the photos.

 To this day, individuals claim to still possess pieces of the original myrrh-soaked cotton from the Icon, continuing to witness its fragrance and oil.